Category: Obesity

 What Is Minimally Invasive Surgery?

-Minimally invasive surgery (MIS) is an approach that utilizes small openings, typically measuring less than an inch in length, rather than the larger incisions required in traditional open surgery.
-Through these openings, surgeons insert thin instruments and a camera that projects a high-definition, magnified view of the inside of the body.
+Minimally invasive surgery (MIS) is an approach in which the surgeon makes tiny incisions, typically measuring less than an inch in length, rather than the larger incisions required in traditional open surgery.
+Through these openings, surgeons insert thin instruments and a camera that projects a high-definition, magnified view of the inside of the body onto a video monitor.

-The surgeon sees every detail clearly and performs the procedure using specialized tools that are designed to minimize disruption to surrounding tissue.
+The surgeon sees every detail clearly on the video monitor and performs the procedure using specialized tools that are designed to minimize disruption to surrounding tissue.
 This precise method reduces pain, speeds up healing, and leaves fewer scars.

 How Minimally Invasive Surgery Works